mesosphere/dcos-docs-site/pages/1.12/storage/partner integration/index.md

 * Avoid fragile block device mount/unmount operations that block or delay failover operations
 * Encrypt data at rest and in flight at the container level

-## Installing Portworx with DCOS
+## Installing Portworx with DC/OS

-It is fairly straightforward to install Portworx with DCOS.
+It is fairly straightforward to install Portworx with DC/OS.
 For detailed instructions, visit https://docs.portworx.com/install-with-other/dcos/#installation

 ## Building applications

-For developers building applications using DCOS, Portworx offers an alternative way (to local volumes) to provision storage with high availability, data protection, encryption and a host of other attributes.
-Portworx volumes are created, instantiated, and managed by DCOS.
+For developers building applications using DC/OS, Portworx offers an alternative way (to local volumes) to provision storage with high availability, data protection, encryption and a host of other attributes.
+Portworx volumes are created, instantiated, and managed by DC/OS.
 Portworx volumes can be used with both Docker containers and Mesos/UCR container.
 Portworx supports passing the volume spec inline along with the volume name.
-This is useful when creating a volume with DCOS through a marathon application template.
+This is useful when creating a volume with DC/OS through a marathon application template.
 Using the inline spec, volumes can be created dynamically and all attributes, such as volume size, encryption keys etc can be passed in through marathon.

 ### Using Docker containers in Marathon